leylabmpi/16S-arc_vertebrate_paper/README.md

   * Available as Table S1 in the manuscript
 * MiSeq sequence data
   * Available from the European Nucleotide Archive under the study accession number PRJEB40672
+* Shotgun metagenome data
+  * Available from the European Nucleotide Archive under the study accession number PRJEB38078

 # Contact